-Knowledge Center: Expert Guidance
+Knowledge Center: Article

 When I wasn’t long out of college and still trying to get a handle on what I wanted to do, I set up some informational interviews with various companies.
 They were networking opportunities really, though you never know where they might lead.
 One stands out clearly in my mind: An executive who had been kind enough to meet with me, asked me if I had any questions.
 I scrambled, and came up with a few simple and generic questions.
 Nothing insightful, and certainly nothing that demonstrated a real interest in her or her organization.
 I had scheduled a lot of meetings in the previous days and had not had time to do my homework and it showed.